kokkos/kokkos-core-wiki/docs/source/testing-and-issue-tracking/Kokkos-Project-Planning.md

 - tag a release
 - conduct release briefing for user community

-When nearing a desired release date, the release candidate branch will created from the Kokkos develop branch.
+When nearing a desired release date, the release candidate branch will be created from the Kokkos develop branch.
 Before creating the release candidate, possible delay reasons will be discussed at the developer meeting.
 This could include important bug fixes, or an important feature being in the last phase of code review, but is generally done under exceptional circumstances.
-Furthermore, major new features may be delayed for merging into the development branch, until after the creation of the release candidate.
+Furthermore, merging major new features into the development branch may be delayed until after the creation of the release candidate.
-This ensures that major new features have a period of testing in the develop branch, before they are shipped.
+This ensures that major new features have a period of testing in the develop branch before they are shipped.

 After creating the release candidate branch integration testing is started.
-This includes internal testing by the Kokkos team with selected customer codes, as well as partnering with some primary customers which will try the release candidate in their testing processes.
+This includes internal testing by the Kokkos team with selected customer codes, as well as partnering with some primary customers who will try the release candidate in their testing processes.

 The release candidate creation is also announced on the Slack channel, inviting the general Kokkos user community to test it, and provide feedback.